-We measure and recognize compensation expense for all stock-based awards to our employees and directors, including stock options, restricted stock awards and employee stock purchases related to our Employee Stock Purchase Plan, or ESPP, based on estimated fair values.
-The fair value of stock options, restricted stock awards and employee stock purchases is amortized over the vesting period of the awards using a straight-line method.
-Further, the estimated forfeiture rate impacts the amount of aggregate stock-based compensation expense recognized during the period.
+We measure and recognize compensation expense for all share-based payment awards to our employees and directors, including stock options, restricted stock awards and employee stock purchases related to our Employee Stock Purchase Plan, or ESPP, based on estimated grant-date fair values for these instruments.
+The grant-date fair value of share-based payment awards is amortized over the vesting period of the awards using a straight-line method and reduced for estimated forfeitures.
 We use the Black Scholes option-pricing model to estimate the grant-date fair value of our stock options and employee stock purchases.

-Option-pricing valuation model assumptions such as expected volatility, expected term and risk-free interest rate impact the fair value estimate.
+Option-pricing valuation model assumptions, such as expected volatility, expected term and risk-free interest rate, impact the fair value estimate.
 Expected volatilities are based on historical volatilities of our stock since traded options on Geron common stock do not correspond to option terms and trading volume of options is limited.
 The expected term of options represents the period of time that options granted are expected to be outstanding.
-In deriving this assumption, we review actual historical exercise and cancellation data and the remaining outstanding options not yet exercised or cancelled.
+In deriving this assumption, we review actual historical exercise and post-vesting cancellation data and the remaining outstanding options not yet exercised or cancelled.
 The expected term of employees' purchase rights under our ESPP is equal to the purchase period.
 The risk-free interest rate is based on the U.S. Zero Coupon Treasury Strip Yields for the expected term in effect on the date of grant.
 Forfeiture rates are estimated based on historical data and are adjusted, if necessary, over the requisite service period based on the extent to which actual forfeitures differ, or are expected to differ, from their estimate.

 Prior to 2012, we granted restricted stock awards to employees and non-employee directors with service-based vesting schedules that generally vested annually over four years.
-The fair value for service-based restricted stock awards was determined using the fair value of our common stock on the date of grant.
-The fair value was amortized as stock-based compensation expense over the requisite service period of the award, which was generally the vesting period, on a straight-line basis and was reduced for estimated forfeitures, as applicable.
+The grant-date fair value for service-based restricted stock awards was determined using the fair value of our common stock on the date of grant.
+The grant-date fair value was amortized as stock-based compensation expense over the requisite service period of the award, which was generally the vesting period, on a straight-line basis and was reduced for estimated forfeitures, as applicable.